Michele Tafoya: ABC Sports and ESPN

 Tafoya joined ABC Sports and ESPN in January 2000, working as a sideline reporter for ABC Sports' Monday Night Football during the 2004 NFL season and the 2005 NFL season before the program shifted to ESPN; she worked the sideline for ESPN Monday Night Football beginning in 2006.
-Tafoya was a co-host for the Mike Tirico Show on ESPN radio.
+Tafoya co-hosted the Mike Tirico Show on ESPN radio.
 She helped ABC in its coverage of Super Bowl XL in Detroit as a sideline reporter with Suzy Kolber.

-She was loaned to NBC Sports for the 2000 Sydney Olympics as a Reporter for Rhythmic Gymnastics and as the play-by-play woman for softball.

-On October 10, 2003, Tafoya poured beer over two fans beneath her luxury box at the Metrodome during a University of Minnesota versus University of Michigan game.
-Tafoya admitted to losing her composure and said she was embarrassed over the incident.
-She also issued a public apology.
+Tafoya was loaned to NBC Sports for the 2000 Summer Olympics as a reporter for rhythmic gymnastics and the play-by-play woman for softball.
+On October 10, 2003, she poured beer over two fans beneath her luxury box at the Metrodome during a University of Minnesota versus University of Michigan game.
+She admitted to losing her composure, said she was embarrassed by the incident, and issued a public apology.
 Tafoya formerly worked at NBA games on ABC and ESPN.
-On October 21, 2008, she announced she would be resigning from her duties as head NBA sideline reporter.
+On October 21, 2008, she announced she would resign from her duties as head NBA sideline reporter.

-Tafoya's other previous roles included a stint as the men's and women's NCAA basketball play-by-play and studio host and as a college football and basketball sideline reporter.
-She also has served as a substitute host on Pardon the Interruption and as a panelist on The Sports Reporters II.
-Her other ESPN assignments have included calling WNBA games as well as hosting skiing telecasts and working on ESPN's college basketball selection shows as a reporter.
-She also was a correspondent for SportsCenter and Outside the Lines.
+Tafoya also had a stint as the men's and women's NCAA basketball play-by-play and studio host and as a college football and basketball sideline reporter.
+She was a substitute host on Pardon the Interruption and a panelist on The Sports Reporters II.
+Her other ESPN assignments include calling WNBA games, hosting skiing telecasts, and working on ESPN's college basketball selection shows as a reporter.
+She was a correspondent for SportsCenter and Outside the Lines.
 In 2006, the Davie-Brown Index ranked Tafoya among the most likable TV sports personalities, including Biggest Trend-Setter.
-At the end of the 2010-2011 NFL season, she left ESPN for NBC Sports.
+At the end of the 2010–11 NFL season, she left ESPN for NBC Sports.

 Return to WCCO

 Tafoya was announced as the new evening drive time talk radio host for WCCO-AM on April 19, 2009.
-Her show began on June 1, 2009, where she teamed with afternoon host and lead-in Don Shelby on the schedule from 3-3:30 p.m., with Tafoya taking over from 3:30-6 p.m.
-Her hosting ended on Friday, January 27, 2012.
+Her show began on June 1, 2009, when she teamed with afternoon host and lead-in Don Shelby on the schedule from 3 to 3:30 p.m., with Tafoya taking over from 3:30 to 6 p.m.
+Her hosting ended on January 27, 2012.
 She made the decision ahead of her schedule becoming busier with the Super Bowl and London Olympics.

 KQRS Radio

-Tafoya joined "The KQ Morning Show" on KQRS-FM as co-host with long-time KQ morning personality Tom Barnard on September 8, 2016.
+Tafoya joined "The KQ Morning Show" on KQRS-FM as co-host with longtime morning personality Tom Barnard on September 8, 2016.
 She left the KQRS morning show in March 2020.
 The team dynamics were well received.